What Is the Gospel?

+What Is the Gospel?
 Explain who Jesus is, God the Son who became a man.

-Oftentimes, a pastor will give an invitation at the end of his message and ask people to come forward to receive Jesus as Savior and Lord, but the pastor never explains who Jesus is.
+Oftentimes, a pastor will give an invitation at the end of a message and ask people to come forward to receive Jesus as Savior and Lord, but the pastor never explains who Jesus is.
 For many, it’s like saying, “Come forward and receive Narzak as your Savior and Lord.”
 The person sitting there is thinking, “Who is Narzak?
 I have no idea, and therefore I will stay firmly glued to my seat!”